 The only thing members don’t have permission for is teaching others for-profit.
 That’s a separate Classroom Edition License.
 Please email [email protected] for details.

 There are simple recipes like “potato hash” and “omelets” and more complicated things like homemade tortillas and meatless chickpea wraps (above).
 You can read all the recipe titles in the Curriculum Map.

 The most important part though?
 They’re all 100% real food, from scratch, no processed stuff.
-We teach kids to cook with fruits, vegetables, whole grains, eggs, cheese, meat – the basics.
+We teach kids to cook with fruits, vegetables, whole grains, eggs, cheese, meat (in one class) – the basics.

 The Recipe eBook is not just another “kiddie cookbook.”
 It’s packed with real recipes for the whole family to enjoy, as demonstrated in the video lessons of the eCourse.